 If you’ve always thought the one thing missing from the Trafford Centre is a massive tropical-themed, warm water resort then you’re in luck.

-The huge indoor tropical-themed water resort will be constructed by Barton Dock Road, between Phoenix Way, Mercury Way and the Bridgewater Canal – the current EventCity will be moving to the building occupied by Soccerdome.
+The huge indoor tropical-themed water resort would be constructed by Barton Dock Road, between Phoenix Way, Mercury Way and the Bridgewater Canal – the current EventCity will be moving to the building occupied by Soccerdome.

 The design is going to focus on nature and biodiversity, with plans to include cycle paths and footpaths, making it easier to get around TraffordCity and the neighbouring Bridgewater Canal.